TherryHilaire/TherryHilaire/README.md

 - ***Daily Tools***

   * Can adapt to any editor.
-Daily using Neovim and sometime VSCodium under Artix Linux.
+Daily using Neovim and sometime VSCodium under Arch Linux (btw).

 - ***Work Experience***